Translation of colgar in English:

 - 3 [teléfono/auricular] to put down cuelga este teléfono cuando yo coja el otro put this phone down when I've picked up the other one tienen el teléfono mal colgado their phone is off the hook

-- 1 (pender) to hang el vestido me cuelga de un lado my dress is hanging down on one side o is hanging unevenly llevas un hilo colgando de la chaqueta there's a loose thread hanging off o from your jacket una araña de cristal colgaba del centro de la habitación a crystal chandelier hung from the center of the room adelgazó mucho y ahora le cuelgan las carnes she lost a lot of weight and now her skin just hangs off her lleva dos asignaturas colgando [argot] he has two retakes to do, he has two exams to make up hilo
+- 1 (pender) to hang el vestido me cuelga de un lado my dress is hanging down on one side o/or is hanging unevenly llevas un hilo colgando de la chaqueta there's a loose thread hanging off o/or from your jacket una araña de cristal colgaba del centro de la habitación a crystal chandelier hung from the center of the room adelgazó mucho y ahora le cuelgan las carnes she lost a lot of weight and now her skin just hangs off her lleva dos asignaturas colgando [argot] he has two retakes to do, he has two exams to make up hilo

 - 2 (agarrarse, suspenderse)colgarse

-dealgo te he dicho mil veces que no te cuelgues de ahí I've told you a thousand times not to hang off there no te cuelgues de mí, estoy cansada don't cling on o hang on to me, I'm tired se le colgó del cuello y le dio un beso he put his arms around her neck and gave her a kiss se pasó la tarde colgada del teléfono [familiar/colloquial] she spent all afternoon on the phone
+dealgo te he dicho mil veces que no te cuelgues de ahí I've told you a thousand times not to hang off there no te cuelgues de mí, estoy cansada don't cling on o/or hang on to me, I'm tired se le colgó del cuello y le dio un beso he put his arms around her neck and gave her a kiss se pasó la tarde colgada del teléfono [familiar/colloquial] she spent all afternoon on the phone

 What do you find interesting about this word or phrase?